Stop overthinking your logs

 "I already use pino."

-pino gives you fast line-by-line JSON. evlog gives you that plus wide events, structured errors with why/fix/link, head + tail sampling, six drain adapters, AI SDK integration, and auto-instrumentation for nine frameworks.
+pino gives you fast line-by-line JSON. evlog gives you that plus wide events, structured errors with why/fix/link, head + tail sampling, eight drain adapters, AI SDK integration with full o11y, and auto-instrumentation for twelve frameworks.
 Zero transitive deps, lighter install, same job done better. pino was the standard. evlog is what comes next.

 "I already have Sentry / Datadog."